 - Parc des Buttes Chaumont is a perfect example of a Parisian park.
 Parisians flock to parks when the sun is even slightly out, and it’s la verité that they’ll bring wine and chips for an aperitif.
 Since I’ve been trying to assimilate to French culture as best as possible, I did the same.

 - Picnic along the Seine River.
-Save some money by heading to the nearest Casino to grab picnic supplies (don’t forget Spéculoos or a baguette) and enjoy the scenery along the Seine.
+Save some money by heading to the nearest Casino (grocery store chain, not an American Casino) to grab picnic supplies (don’t forget Spéculoos or a baguette), and enjoy the scenery along the Seine.

 - Play games with Frenchies.
 If you have some French friends, be sure to ask them to bring some games they typically play or find a pétanque court – it might be hogged by old men though.